The Gangster Dip

 product in middle Australia, but the Greek man insisted.
 Learn it.
 Hold on to it.
 The time will come.

 This is my gift of thanks to you.
-And so he left and time passed.
+And so he left, and so time passed.

 killer product is Taramosalata – fondly known to us as The Gangster Dip.